Service Dog Training and Animal Assisted Therapy (El Paso / Teller / Colorado Springs / Nationwide)

 About Me

-A’Tim du Val du Bois To Infinity and Beyond CGCA CGCU “Buzz” is a 1 year old (DOB: 08/10/22), 70ish pound Belgian Malinois from a health and temperament conscious breeding.
-He comes from Belgian and French working lines, and his sire is a titled French Ring 3 dog.
-I purchased Buzz as a young puppy from a trusted Trainer and friend who originally got him to be her protection sport prospect.
-However, Buzz does not possess the temperament of a protection dog (sport or personal) – while he is incredibly confident and loves to work, he is not at all your typical drivey Malinois, and does not find engaging with a bite sleeve or suit intrinsically rewarding.
-More on that to follow.
+A’Tim du Val du Bois To Infinity and Beyond BN CGCA CGCU “Buzz” is a 2 year old (DOB: 08/10/22), 75 pound Belgian Malinois from a health and temperament conscious breeding and out of titled working lines.
+I purchased Buzz as a young puppy, from where he was originally intended to compete in ringsport.
+However, Buzz does not possess the temperament necessary to perform well in protection.
+While he is incredibly confident and loves to work, he is not your typical drivey Malinois and has demonstrated that he will likely lose interest with too much pressure from a decoy.
+Buzz does, however, meet the temperament we look for in an MLU Service Dog.

-Buzz’s program consists of all phases of Service Dog training – including obedience, public access, and individualized task training.
-By the time that Buzz is placed with his “furever” handler, he will have a strong working foundation that is uniquely customized toward his handler’s needs.
-As Buzz’s Trainer, I will continue to work with his handler in order to successfully transition him and all that he has learned.
+Buzz has completed MLU’s Service Dog Program in all 5 phases, including obedience, public access, and individualized task training.
+He has a strong working foundation that once he is matched, will be uniquely customized toward his Handler’s needs.
+As Buzz’s Trainer, I will continue to work with his Handler in order to successfully transition him and all he has learned.

 For more information about this amazing canine, please Contact Us Now.